TejeshPala/amdahl/README.md

 python3 -m pip install amdahl
 ```

-Optional: Remove the virtual environment
+Once you are finished using the virtual environment, you can `deactivate` it and,
+if desired, remove it:

 ```shell
 deactivate
 rm -rf venv_amdahl
 ```

 ## Usage

 Once installed, you can run the program using